(and Non-EU Applicants living in the EU)

 - Grade B2 equivalent on CEFR (Common European Framework of Reference for Languages)

-- have achieved the following grades in IELTS (or internationally-recognised equivalent English exam):
+- have achieved the following grades in IELTS (or equivalent grade in an internationally-recognised English exam.
+Accepted English language exam providers include Duolingo, TOEFL, PTE Academic, Cambridge, Trinity ISE).

 |Level||Required IELTS Qualification:|